2019-10 / Alexander Tkačenko

 The Old Slavic ъ and ь (jer and jeŕ) are transliterated as ǒ and ě respectively (not ŭ and ĭ), which correspond to the modern voiced vowels, о and е, descending from those older ones:

 Similarly, the Bulgarian ъ is transliterated as ǒ (not ǎ, as in ISO 9).
-The transliteration of ъ as ǒ results in a more recognizable spelling when compared to the other cognate languages:
+Apart from offering a valid representation in Bulgarian, the transliteration of ъ as ǒ results in a more recognizable spelling when compared to the other cognate languages:

 (See also the note on the letter ѣ.)